Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 ## MongoDbLinkedServiceTypeProperties
 ### Properties
 * **allowSelfSignedServerCert**: any: Specifies whether to allow self-signed certificates from the server.
 The default value is false.
 Type: boolean (or Expression with resultType boolean).
 * **authenticationType**: 'Anonymous' | 'Basic': The authentication type to be used to connect to the MongoDB database.
-Possible values include: 'Basic', 'Anonymous'
 * **authSource**: any: Database to verify the username and password.
 Type: string (or Expression with resultType string).
 * **databaseName**: any (Required): The name of the MongoDB database that you want to access.
 Type: string (or Expression with resultType string).
 * **enableSsl**: any: Specifies whether the connections to the server are encrypted using SSL.
 The default value is false.
 Type: boolean (or Expression with resultType boolean).